Tengrom/DataForVulnMan/README.md

 - Basic  OverTime  notebook - In progress
 - Vulnerability management Maturity level - not started
 - Basic RiskCalculation notebook- not started
 - CEO Dashboard with targets - not started
+- other